andreasabel/inCode/entry/introduction-to-singletons-1.md

 Foo Monad
 ```

+One use case of phantom type parameters is to prohibit certain functions on
+different types of values and let you be more descriptive with how your
+functions work together (like in
-A common use case of phantom type parameters is to tag data as “sanitized” or
+[safe-money](https://ren.zone/articles/safe-money)).
+A particularly common use
+case of phantom type parameters is to tag data as “sanitized” or “unsanitized”
-“unsanitized” (`UserString 'Santitized` type vs. `UserString 'Unsanitized`) or
+(`UserString 'Santitized` type vs. `UserString 'Unsanitized`) or paths as
-paths as absolute or relative (`Path 'Absolute` vs. `Path 'Relative`).
-For a
+absolute or relative (`Path 'Absolute` vs. `Path 'Relative`).
+For a simple
-simple example, let’s check out a simple DSL for a type-safe door:
+example, let’s check out a simple DSL for a type-safe door:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/singletons/Door.hs#L13-16